So you want to promote your website online…for free, preferably.

 If you don’t have a website yet, I recommend setting your own website up with a common, well-known software like WordPress and hosting it on your own hosting account.
 I have a simple guide to doing that from scratch here.
 There is a learning curve, but it will provide maximum versatility for most long-term website owners.*

-For eCommerce shops, I recommend either using a high-quality hosted eCommerce platform like Shopify or BigCommerce or setting up an eCommerce website with WordPress and WooCommerce.
+For eCommerce shops, I recommend either using a high-quality hosted eCommerce platform like Shopify or setting up an eCommerce website with WordPress and WooCommerce.

 If you have a website and know it’s a mess, use this guide to help you clean it up.

 Depending on what you’re goals are, creating focused pages can be an essential part of conversions.

 Focus pages are landing pages that target a very specific need, but they don’t have to be complex.
 They are simply pages that visitors can land on and take a specific action (buy your product, sign up for your service, etc.)